-Power Sharing in India: India is a democratic country.
-People of India elect their representative through direct franchise and representatives elect the government to make or amend rules & regulations and to carry out day to day functioning of governance.
+India is a democratic country.
+People of India elect their representative through direct franchise.
+After that, people’s representatives elect the government to make or amend rules & regulations and to carry out day to day functioning of governance.

 One basic principle of democracy is that people are the source of all political power.
 In a democracy, people rule themselves through institutions of self-governance.
 In a good democratic government, due respect is given to diverse groups and views that exist in a society.
 Everyone has a voice in the shaping of public policies.
-Therefore, it follows that in a democracy political Forms of power sharing power should be distributed among as many citizens as possible.
+Therefore, it follows that in a democracy political forms of power sharing should be distributed among as many citizens as possible.

 Forms of Power Sharing:

 Power is shared among different organs of government, such as the legislature, executive and judiciary.
 This type of distribution can be called the horizontal distribution of power.
 This type of power sharing allows different organs of government placed at the same level to exercise different powers.

 Such a separation ensures that unlimited power is not vested in any organ of the government.
 This ensures a balance of power among various institutions.
 The executive enjoys official power but is answerable to the legislature.
 The legislature has the right to make or amend laws but it is answerable to the people.
 The judiciary is independent and ensures that the law of the land is obeyed by legislature and executive.

 Power can be shared among governments at different levels.
 Usually a central government is responsible for the entire nation and state governments are responsible for different units of the federation.
 There is clear cut demarcation on subjects which come under the union government and those which come under the state government.
 However, there are some subjects which come under the concurrent list, i.e. both state and central governments exercise power on such subjects.